Updated on May 19, 2026 01:36:11 PM

 Reaching agreements on these matters before filing can streamline the divorce process and reduce potential conflicts.
 It's advisable to consult with legal professionals to ensure all aspects are properly addressed and documented.

-The following are the procedures that can be followed in order to initiate mutual divorce process in India:
+The following are the procedures that can be followed in the Step-by-Step Mutual Consent Divorce process in India:

 The mutual divorce process starts with the preparation of a petition and the filing of the petition in the Family Court by both the parties simultaneously.
 This petition also points to the fact that they both intended to put an end to the marriage and cannot continue cohabitation as husband and wife.
 This step is the actual commencement of the legal procedures.